mhmdkardosha/CAT-Reloaded-2025-Data-Science-Roadmap/readme.md

 - There are many sub-fields in this amazing field (NLP), one of them is **RAG**.
 - At first you need to learn [LangChain](https://python.langchain.com/docs/introduction/) and [LangGraph](https://langchain-ai.github.io/langgraph/tutorials/introduction/).
 - Also we recommend to you Abu Bakr Soliman's [course](https://youtube.com/playlist?list=PLvLvlVqNQGHCUR2p0b8a0QpVjDUg50wQj&si=10vb66GBnKLErwWl).
-In this course you will learn a lot of concepts and tools to build a really strong project like (fastap, docker, MongoDB and MVC Design pattern).
+In this course, you will learn a lot of concepts and tools to build a really strong project like (fastapه, docker, MongoDB, and MVC Design pattern).
 <br>
-> More to be added and we wil try to make this roadmap updated with latest resources.
+> More to be added and we will try to make this roadmap updated with the latest resources.